 Three letters of recommendation from qualified persons are a required component of your application.
 It is understood that you may wish to have a supervisor write a letter on your behalf.
 The following guideline can help guide you on obtaining and submitting the right letters.
 If you have been out of school for:

-While it is ultimately up to you, the applicant, to determine who you would like to list as your reference, we do recommend that every referee, academic and professional, write a detailed letter discussing why your skills, the work you did (or completed in their class), and/or your academic and professional interests, make you an ideal candidate for UBC's MPPGA program.
+While it is ultimately up to you, the applicant, to determine who you would like to list as your referee, we do recommend that every referee, academic, professional or community, write a detailed letter discussing why your skills, the work you did (or completed in their class), and/or your academic, professional or community interests, make you an ideal candidate for UBC's MPPGA program.

-Please keep in mind that while professional references are acceptable, this is an academically rigorous program and we suggest including at least one reference letter from a professor.
+Please keep in mind that while professional and community references are acceptable, this is an academically rigorous program and we suggest including at least one reference letter from a professor.